Recovering Punitive Damages

 Are Punitive Damages Fair?

 Generally, punitive damages are only awarded in cases where the defendant is a large business or corporation that is committing repeated and heinously negligent actions.
-For example, if a company is dumping toxic waste in a nearby town’s water supply, and many people are suffering illnesses because of the contaminated water, the business may be required to pay punitive damages.
+For example, if a company is dumping toxic waste in a nearby town’s water supply.
+This causes many people to suffer illnesses because of the contaminated water.
+The business may be required to pay punitive damages.

 The purpose of punitive damages is to punish the company for their behavior, as well as to provide a financial incentive for them to change their actions.
 In many cases, a company could pay off dozens of personal injury cases without suffering financially.
 In fact, it may be more profitable for them to pay off injured patrons than it would be to fix the problem directly.